 Weapons or dangerous objects under the control of law enforcement officials shall be exempt from this policy.
-Firearms kept in a locked firearm rack that is on a motor vehicle or that are contained within a private vehicle operated by a nonstudent adult that are not loaded are also exempt.
+This policy does not prohibit firearms contained in a private vehicle operated by a nonstudent adult or prohibited person that are locked inside the glove box, trunk, or other compartment of the vehicle, a storage box securely attached to the vehicle, or, if the vehicle is a motorcycle, other than an autocycle, a hardened compartment securely attached to the motorcycle while the vehicle is in or on such parking area.
 Firearms also may be possessed by a person for the purpose of using them, with the approval of the school, in a historical reenactment, in a hunter education program, or as part of an honor guard.
 The principal may allow authorized persons to display weapons or other dangerous objects or look-a-likes for educational purposes and must be kept in a designated location during the school day.
 Such a display shall also be exempt from this policy.
 It shall be the responsibility of the superintendent, in conjunction with the principal, to implement this policy.

-Legal Reference: Neb.
-Statute 79-263 Neb.
-Statute 28-1204.04 Improving America's Schools Act of 1994, P.L.
+Neb.
+Statute 28-1204.04

+Improving America's Schools Act of 1994, P.L.
 103-382.

 18 U.S.C. § 921 (1994).

 McClain v.
-Lafayette County Bd. of Education, 673 F.2d 106 (5th Cir.
+Lafayette County Bd. of Education, 673 F.2d

+106 (5th Cir.
 1982).

-Cross Reference: 505 508 Student Discipline Student Health and Well-Being
+Revised: 08-14-23, 7-15-2024